lab-cosmo/archived_software-cookbook/COSMO_cookbook/contributing.md

       - ``files``: list of file names (referential names within the folder) of the pages to display
       - ``icon``: (optional) name or url of the image to use for the TOC grid.
 If none is provided, we will use the lab-COSMO logo.
       - ``test_cmd``: (optional) bash command to run the tests for your example.
 If this is not provided, we will test all entries in ``files`` using `python` and `jupyter nbconvert`, as appropriate.
-5. Push your example to a new branch called `addition/{your-example-name}` and submit a pull request to `https://github.com/bananenpampe/COSMO_cookbook/pulls`.
+5. Push your example to a new branch called `addition/{your-example-name}` and [submit a pull request](https://github.com/bananenpampe/COSMO_cookbook/pulls).

 You're all set!
 We will regularly run the tests provided, and will ping the `author_email` should they return an error.